George Wrangell

-Baron George Wrangell (September 1, 1903, Russian Empire - June 8, 1969, New York City) was a Russian-American advertising model, noted as originating the role of "The Man in the Hathaway Shirt" in a long-running advertising campaign, one of America's most recognizable.
+Baron George Wrangell (September 1, 1903, Russian Empire - June 8, 1969, New York City) was a Russian-American advertising model who originated the role of "The Man in the Hathaway Shirt" in a long-running advertising campaign for the Hathaway shirt company.

 Family

 Wrangell was a Baltic German baron, a member of the noble Wrangel family, and a White Russian émigré after the fall of the Russian Empire.
-His parents were general Baron Nikolai Alexandrovitch Von Wrangel of Terpelitzy and Maria Vladmirovna.
+His parents were general Baron Nikolai Alexandrovitch Von Wrangel of Terpelitzy and Maria Vladimirovna.
 From 1916 his stepmother was Baroness Elizabeth Hoyningen-Huene.
 He was the nephew of Pyotr Wrangel, last commander of the white forces in the Russian south.
 He had two brothers, Vladimir and Nikolaus.
-He had three sisters, Maria,Vera, and Xenia.
+He had three sisters, Maria, Vera, and Xenia.

 Life

 Wrangell settled in New York, where he served as a society columnist for the New York Journal-American.

-Wrangell's "Man in the Hathway Shirt" character, who always sported an eyepatch, was created in 1951 by David Oglivy.
-Ogilvy explained that the eyepatch was intended to turn the image from an ordinary product photo shoot into a story, leading readers to wonder who the man was and how he lost an eye, drawing the reader into the rest of the story: the typical Oglivy extensive ad copy.
-Oglivy, inspired by a photo of Ambassador Lewis Douglas, by serendipitous chance saw a pirate costume eyepatch in a store on the way to the first shoot, and elected to have Wrangell wear it for the ad.
-(Wrangell himself had full vision in both eyes.)
+Wrangell's "Man in the Hathaway Shirt" character, who always wore an eyepatch, was created in 1951 by David Ogilvy.
+Ogilvy explained that the eyepatch was intended to turn the image from an ordinary product photo shoot into a story, leading readers to wonder who the man was and how he lost an eye, which led into the campaign's characteristically lengthy ad copy.
+Ogilvy, inspired by a photograph of Ambassador Lewis Douglas, saw a pirate-costume eyepatch in a store on the way to the first shoot and had Wrangell wear it for the ad.
+Wrangell himself had full vision in both eyes.

-The eyepatch – never explained – gave Wrangell's character an air of mystery, allure, and intrigue.
-Wrangell's character – a worldly, distinguished-looking gentleman – displayed an aristocratic aura, and was shown in settings typical of a debonair man of leisure: composing music, playing chess, drinking wine, stepping off a plane, playing the cello, sailing, fencing, buying a Renoir, and so forth.
+The eyepatch was never explained in the advertisements.
+Wrangell's character was presented as an affluent, worldly gentleman and was shown in a range of leisured settings, including composing music, playing chess, drinking wine, stepping off a plane, playing the cello, sailing, fencing, and buying a Renoir.

-The campaign debuted in the September 22, 1951, issue of the literary, upmarket The New Yorker and ran into the 1980s.
-Wrangell himself retired in 1961, and was replaced by other models.
+The campaign debuted in the September 22, 1951, issue of The New Yorker and ran into the 1980s.
+Wrangell retired in 1961 and was replaced by other models.

-The campaign was very successful, boosting the Hathaway shirt company's profile and sales to a considerable degree (sales increased more than 65% over the next four years) and influenced the future direction of the advertising industry itself and made Oglivy's reputation.
+The campaign increased the Hathaway shirt company's sales by more than 65% over the next four years, influenced the direction of the advertising industry, and established Ogilvy's reputation.
+Bob Garfield, writing in Advertising Age, ranked the campaign at #22 on his list of 100 top advertising campaigns of the 20th century.